MarkCyber/CVEReapeR-H2O-Risk-Intel/README.md

 ## Author

 Made with ❤️ by **markcyber**
-Special focus on red teaming, cyber threat intelligence, and ML-based exploit prediction.
+Special focus on red teaming, cybersecurity threat intelligence, and ML-based exploit prediction.

 > _This project was developed with assistance from gemini._